cynteo/cab-public-docs/README.md

-# Azure Alert Bridge Documentation
+# Cynteo Alert Bridge Documentation

-Welcome to the Azure Alert Bridge documentation!
+Welcome to the Cynteo Alert Bridge documentation!
 This site provides everything you need to deploy, configure, and troubleshoot your Azure Monitor to SolarWinds Service Desk integration.

 ---